hashicorp/terraform-provider-awscc/docs/data-sources/appflow_connector_profile.md

 ### Read-Only

 - `connection_mode` (String) Mode in which data transfer should be enabled.
 Private connection mode is currently enabled for Salesforce, Snowflake, Trendmicro and Singular
+- `connector_label` (String) The label of the connector.
+The label is unique for each ConnectorRegistration in your AWS account.
+Only needed if calling for CUSTOMCONNECTOR connector type/.
 - `connector_profile_arn` (String) Unique identifier for connector profile resources
 - `connector_profile_config` (Attributes) Connector specific configurations needed to create connector profile (see [below for nested schema](#nestedatt--connector_profile_config))
 - `connector_profile_name` (String) The maximum number of items to retrieve in a single batch.